×

 a conceptualised isometric diagram for Unfinished Construction Sites series by Andrew Degraff

 This illustrated map by Mauco represents several landmarks in London near the Spectrum building.
 The buildings are then connected by the main roads and the addition of human figures brings activity to the map.
 Such a map provides wayfinding with a more cartoon-ish visual while making use of isometric views.
+This represents the isometric drawing architecture in a different, creative way.

 an image of Gropius’s Study drawn in isometric view by Herbert Bayer